How I Built a Lightweight Bridge for LLM Frontend Tool Calling in Django

 The solution uses two browser APIs: the Web Locks API and BroadcastChannel.

 The idea is straightforward.
 Each tab races to acquire a named lock.
 Whichever tab wins becomes the leader and opens the SSE connection.
-When a tool call arrives, the leader dispatches it locally and broadcasts it to all other tabs via BroadcastChannel.
+When a tool call arrives, the leader broadcasts it to all other tabs via BroadcastChannel.
 If the leader tab closes, the lock is released and another tab picks it up, reopening the connection automatically.
+This means only one SSE connection is ever open, regardless of how many tabs are open.

 _startSSE() {